shaharoded/TAKAutomator/README.md

 | **Pattern** *(future)* | Composition of states/events/contexts/trends in specific order or logic. | Existing TAKs (as building blocks). | Yes (composable) | You need multi-step constructs (e.g., “hypotension despite fluids”, “rebound hyperglycemia”). | Temporal relations, sequence windows, logical operators. | “DKA_PATTERN”: Ketones high + glucose high + bicarbonate low with overlap. |
 | **Scenario** *(future)* | High-level clinical storyline comprising multiple patterns and contexts. | Patterns + contexts + events. | Yes (long horizon) | You need coarse-grained pathways (“perioperative course”, “sepsis workup”). | Phase boundaries, entry/exit criteria. |

+>> The Excel file has 2 additional sheets that are ignored by the automation: "not_included" and "flat_context", where the latter is a list of concepts that are not temporally important, are not a part of patterns, and should only be included for ML purposes (externally, as a 2D context vector) and not as a mediator output.

 ### Notes

 **Trends: “time-steady” vs “local persistence”**